suzy0131/Patatap/README.md

 # Patatap
 Patatap Music Game
-**Please tep your keyboard and see what will happen!
-Enjoy!
+*Please tap your keyboard and see what will happen!
+Enjoy!*